-The Norwegian political system functions well, and is characterized by continuity, a sound economy, a generous welfare regime, and a relatively high degree of trust and legitimacy, and internal and external security.
+Norway features a well-functioning political system functions that is characterized by continuity, a sound economy, a generous welfare regime, a relatively high degree of trust and legitimacy, and internal and external security.

 Revenues from the petroleum industry have further strengthened the sustainability of the system.
-Effective public administration, and cooperative relations between government and various interest organizations (particularly organizations representing employers and employees) have helped mitigate conflict and enhanced the ability of stakeholders to implement joint reforms.
-Nonetheless, the process of implementation has been subject to inertia.
-Though Norway’s engagement in international frameworks has improved the country’s reform capacity.
+Effective public administration, and cooperative relations between government and various interest organizations (particularly organizations representing employers and employees) have helped mitigate conflict and enhanced the ability of stakeholders to implement joint reforms which are nonetheless subject to inertia.
+At the same time, Norway’s participation in various international frameworks has improved the country’s reform capacity.

 Challenges tied to oil,